Legacy Uyuni Server Migration to Container

 -

-The SSH configuration and agent should be ready on the new server host for a passwordless connection to the legacy server.
+The SSH configuration and agent should be ready on the new server host for a connection to the legacy server that does not prompt for a password.

-To establish a passwordless connection, the migration script relies on an SSH agent running on the new server.
+To establish a connection without prompting for a password, the migration script relies on an SSH agent running on the new server.
 If the agent is not active yet, initiate it by running

 eval $(ssh-agent)